orchestral/docs/src/security.md

     php artisan key:generate

 Typically, this string should be 32 characters long.
-The key can be set in the `.env` environment file. **If the application key is not set, your user sessions and other encrypted data will not be secure!**
+The key can be set in the `.env` environment file.

+> **If the application key is not set, your user sessions and other encrypted data will not be secure!**

 <a name="environment-configuration"></a>
 ## Environment Configuration

+First of all, ensure that `APP_DEBUG` is only set to `true` on local development machine, for production environment you should set this to `false`.
+This would avoid your user from seeing the full error stack trace if there any error in your application.

+You might also consider using `production` as the default environment name for production code.
+This would allow Orchestra Platform to run some pre-define optimization during each deployment via:

+    php artisan orchestra:assemble

 <a name="use-better-session-driver"></a>
 ## Use Better Session Driver